 Raising children, retiring, paying for the children’s education, and many other factors can put a major strain on every marriage, which is why married couples are more likely to get divorced as their children get older.

 While this varies from one marriage to another, the average length of a marriage in Florida and all across the U.S. is about eight years.
-Statistics also shows that couples are more likely to have an extramarital affair after the first two years of marriage.
+Statistics also show that couples are more likely to have an extramarital affair after the first two years of marriage.
 In fact, about 10 percent of all divorces occur in marriages that lasted up to two years.

 However, as surprising as it may sound, men and women over the age of 55 are even more likely to engage in infidelity, which in many cases serves as the final straw and leads to divorce.

 The age when you decided to walk down the aisle also plays a major role in determining how long your marriage will last.
-Statistics shows that women aged 15-20 and 45 and over are more likely to get divorced compared to women of other ages.
-Also, men of all ages who have been previously married are more likely to get divorced at some point of their marriage.
+Statistics show that women aged 15-20 and 45 and over are more likely to get divorced compared to women of other ages.
+Also, men of all ages who have been previously married are more likely to get divorced at some point in their marriage.

 As our Fort Lauderdale divorce attorney has mentioned earlier, as children get older, the likelihood of divorce increases.
-While many couples choose to postpone their inevitable or long overdue divorce until the children turn 18 thinking that adult children are more likely to handle their parent’s divorce maturely (which is not always the case), other couples also choose to wait until their children become adults to avoid legal issues such as child custody and child support altogether.
+While many couples choose to postpone their inevitable or long-overdue divorce until the children turn 18 thinking that adult children are more likely to handle their parent’s divorce maturely (which is not always the case), other couples also choose to wait until their children become adults to avoid legal issues such as child custody and child support altogether.

-If you are thinking about getting divorced in Florida, do not hesitate to get a free consultation with our lawyers from the Law Office of Gustavo E. Frances, P.A.
+If you are thinking about getting divorced in Florida, do not hesitate to get a free consultation with our lawyers from The Law Office of Gustavo E. Frances, P.A.
 Call our offices at 954-533-2756 or complete this contact form today.